MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

 There are four main steps to configuring SSO for Microsoft Copilot Studio:

-1. Create an app registration in Azure AD for your custom canvas.
+1. Create an app registration in Microsoft Entra ID for your custom canvas.

 1. Define a custom scope for your bot.